CADL Seed Library

 Get Seeds

-From April-May, you can browse and 'borrow' free seeds at any CADL location while supplies last.
+During the month of April, you can browse and 'borrow' free Pollinator Garden seeds at any CADL location while supplies last.
+Several branches offer multiple varieties of vegetable and flower seeds - contact your local branch to find out more.

 Save Seeds

-Seed donations are accepted year-round at the CADL Mason, Okemos and Webberville branches.
+Seed donations are accepted year-round at the CADL Okemos and Webberville branches.